Carollo95/wsc-Calculator/README.md

 * **wsc-calculator-business**: module with the business logic.

 ## Design choices
-* The operate endpoints receives the operator and a list of operands.
+* The 'operate' endpoint receives the operator and a list of operands.
 Initially limited to 2, but could in the future receive more operands if needed without breaking the api.
-* The use of the strategy pattern on the business layer allows to add more implementations for new operations without the need of great modifications
+* The use of the strategy pattern on the business layer allows to add more implementations for new operations without the need of big modifications

 ## Dependencies
 * **httpclient5**: apache library for http client functionalities required for the generated code for the api